ember-k/Final-Project/README.md

   displayed along with the total points that were earned
 - [ ] Update Play screen: Play screen is updated with cumulative points and the player is given the option to play another round.
 - [ ] (Nice to have) Rare fish: rare fish are added that are smaller and/or move across the screen faster which are worth extra points
+- [ ] (Nice to have) Hook animation: animation of the hook descending after the start screen disappears
+- [ ] (Nice to have) Drag the Hook: Instead of using arrow keys I can have the hook follow where the player drags the mouse